-During his visit, Ban is also seeking to bolster a 2005 peace deal that ended two decades of civil war in Sudan but whose increasing fragility could herald the break-up of Africa’s largest nation.
+During his visit, Ban is also seeking to bolster a 2005 peace deal that ended two decades of civil war in Sudan, which has become increasingly fragile of late.

 The Comprehensive Peace Agreement was signed in January 2005 to end 21 years of war between the Muslim north and Christian and animist south that killed at least two million people and displaced millions more.

 “It is crucially important that we implement the CPA … it is important that the leaders of both the north and the south be fully committed,” Ban said in Juba.